Billy-Spearman-WCCI/RaceCarExtension/README.md

             * `interface` lists required behavior.
             * (We haven't done this yet...might never do so) an `abstract` class *can* say that it requires certain behavior to be implemented by its children.
+        * Every time you can replace a reference to a class with a reference to an interface, your code becomes easier to read.
+So if `Race.java` can have a `List<Contestant>` rather than `List<GenericRacer>`, that's a win.
+            * This is called "programming to interfaces" rather than "programming to classes", and is a "best practice".

 ## Programming styles